theopenlane/core/pkg/gala/README.md

     return err
 }

-// Register listeners from the colocated hooks table; registration is activation —
+// Register listeners via each domain's register function; registration is activation —
-// the mutation hook only emits to topics with interested listeners for _, registration := range hooks.GalaRegistrations {
+// the mutation hook only emits to topics with interested listeners.
+Listeners are
-    if _, err := registration.Register(galaApp); err != nil {
+// declared as entityops.MutationListener values compiled to definitions via Definition() if _, err := hooks.RegisterGalaTaskRuleListeners(galaApp); err != nil {
     return err
-    }
 }

 // Start workers only after registration: durable jobs left over from a prior